rsdoiel/antenna/archives/2025/planet_2025.22.md

 date: 2025-06-02, from: RTÉ News

-A post-mortem examination will take place this morning on the body of a 22-year-old man who died during a shooting incident at a shopping centre in Carlow town on Sunday evening.
+A post-mortem examination was due to take place today on the body of a 22-year-old man who died during a shooting incident at a shopping centre in Carlow town on Sunday evening.

 <br>